 - The Program in Mathematical and Molecular Biology, a cross-disciplinary program for research training on the interface of the mathematical and biological sciences.

-Summers are active at the University of Washington: Many visitors are attracted by our academic and recreational opportunities, so the Department has frequent summer seminars.
+Summers are active at the University of Washington.
+Many visitors are attracted by our academic and recreational opportunities.
 Recreation is important all year around; hiking, climbing, and skiing possibilities abound, and the Department usually has pickup soccer games and intramural teams.

-Most students receive full financial support in the form of teaching assistantships, research assistantships, or fellowships throughout their graduate careers.
+Most doctoral students receive full financial support in the form of teaching assistantships, research assistantships, or fellowships throughout their graduate careers.
 Summer support is generally available for students wanting to continue their studies during the summer months.
-The current (2008-2009 ) TA or RA minimum stipend is $15,462 for the nine-month academic year.
+The current (2018-2019) TA or RA minimum stipend is $22,644 for the nine-month academic year.